 On day two, you will begin your once-in-a-lifetime Icelandic adventure around the country’s Ring Road.
-You’ll be picked up bright and early by your knowledgeable guide, and set out to marvel over the countless sites of the South Coast.
-This region is somewhat of a microcosm of Iceland due to the incredible amount of diversity that can be witnessed in just a few hours.
+You’ll be picked up bright and early by your knowledgeable guide and set out to marvel over the countless sites of the South Coast.
+This region is somewhat of a microcosm of Iceland due to the incredible diversity that can be witnessed in just a few hours.

-The adventurous are welcome to add a glacier hiking tour onto their time in Skaftafell, to scale the spectacular Svinafellsjokull glacier and expose themselves to some unbelievable views.
+The adventurous are welcome to add a glacier hiking tour to their time in Skaftafell, scale the spectacular Svinafellsjokull glacier, and expose themselves to some unbelievable views.